davidtchiu/davidtchiu.github.io/teaching/cs475/lab2/index.md

   - If a `struct X` element was declared to contain a `char`, a `long`, and an array of 100 `doubles`, what is the size of each instance of `struct X`? *(Essentially, each instance of `struct X` would require 1 + 8 + 100 * 8 = 809 bytes, but it will actually take up 812 bytes for preserving word alignment)*

-##### Part 2: Understanding Addressing
+##### Part 2: Understanding Addressing and Pointers

-Every piece of data in your program, whether it's a  variable or a literal (like "hi" and 3.14), is stored in two pieces: its content and its address.
-We only have control over its content, and it's up to your OS to find a suitable location in memory to place it.
-It is possible, however, for programmers to ask the system for the addresses of your data.
-This section focuses on the support for working with a variable's location in C. In particular, we will focus on three syntax items: the address-of operator (`&var`), the pointer-declaration operator (`type *var`), and the de-reference operators (`*var` and `var->field`).
+Every piece of data in your program, whether it's a  variable or a literal (like `3.14`), is stored in two pieces: its content and its address.
+It is possible, for programmers to ask the OS for the addresses of your data, but we can't tell it *where* to place them.
+This section focuses on the support for working with a variable's location in C. In particular, we will focus on three syntax items: the **address-of** operator, the **pointer-declaration** operator, and the **de-referencing** operators.

 1. Let's now consider the code below.
 Read through it before moving on.